sara-nl/clouddocs/general-start.markdown

 >
 > ...that the username and password are **not** for the VM you are going to create.
 You can set users and passwords later on, once you have created a VM.

-## Importing an _appliance_ from the AppMarket
+## Importing an _appliance_ from the Apps option of the Storage menu

-We are going to work with a pre-made `image` that is available on the AppMarket.
+We are going to work with a pre-made `image` that is available in the `Apps` option.

 > **NOTE**
 >
-> The AppMarket is a collection of so-called _appliances_ maintained by the HPC Cloud team.
+> The `Apps` options contains  a collection of so-called _appliances_ maintained by the HPC Cloud team.
 It is a handy way to import, from within the well-known UI, useful images that are ready to use.
 More information about the [_appliances_ configuration is available](appliances-configuration).
 There is also an OpenNebula marketplace, publicly available on the OpenNebula website, and anybody can contribute their _appliances_ to it.

 Import the appliance by following these steps:

 1. From the **user** `view`, choose the
-   _AppMarket_ tab on the left menu of the screen and then _Appliances_ (in the screen shot, it has been highlighted in red).
+   _Storage_ tab on the left menu of the screen and then _Apps_ (in the screen shot, it has been highlighted in red).
    ![appmarket step 1](images/appmarket_step_1.png)

 2. Next, look for the **Ubuntu 14.04 Server** _appliance_ in the list; click on it.